django-tastypie/django-tastypie/docs/authentication_authorization.rst

 A possible way is to define a ``SessionResource`` authenticated with any other method, and define the ``ApiToken`` as a field in the session, then any other resource can be authenticated with temporary tokens, and only one endpoint (the ``SessionResource``)will receive sensitive data as username or password.

+Here we use an ``UserResource`` that just can list and show the users, you can made an resource that signup users or signup user in other way.

 Example::

     from tastypie.models import ApiToken
+    from tastypie.resources import ModelResource
     from tastypie.authorization import Authorization
     from tastypie.authentication import BasicAuthentication
     from tastypie.authentication import ApiTokenAuthentication
     from tastypie import fields
+    from django.contrib.auth.models import User

+    class UserResource(ModelResource):
+        class Meta(object):
+	    queryset = User.objects.all()
+	    resource_name = 'users'
+	    fields = ['username', 'email']
+	    allowed_methods = ['get']
+	    authorization = Authorization()
+	    authentication = ApiTokenAuthentication()

     class PublicSessionResource(ModelResource):
         user = fields.ToOneField(